shellqiqi/nju-network-labs/content/ch00/lab-0.md

 > ```
 > $ sudo chown $USER:$USER <file>
 > ```
-> Another userful command `ls -l` can check if the owner of the file is `root`.
+> Another useful command `ls -l` can check if the owner of the file is `root`.
 You can see the file belongings to `root` is `test.log` in the example.
 > ```
 > (syenv) cyq@cyq-VirtualBox:~/switchyard$ ls -l
 > total 88